Question

 Resume Experts • 10+ Years Experience

 The word "advocated" describes supporting or promoting a particular cause, policy, or idea.
-While this shows you can champion initiatives, it can sometimes sound passive or theoretical rather than demonstrating concrete action and results.
+While it shows you can champion initiatives, it often sounds passive and doesn't demonstrate concrete results or leadership impact.

-Instead of using the word advocated, consider action verbs that demonstrate how you drove change, influenced decisions, or achieved specific results.
-When writing a resume, focus on verbs that show leadership, implementation, and tangible impact on your organization.
+Instead of using the word advocated, use action verbs that demonstrate how you influenced decisions, implemented changes, or achieved specific results through your promotional efforts.
+When writing a resume, consider verbs that show leadership, initiative, and quantifiable impact.

 Better Alternatives to Use Instead